-Upon completion of her PhD in 2014, Erin joined the faculty of the Division of Public Health Sciences at Washington University School of Medicine.
+Upon completion of her PhD in 2014, Erin joined the faculty of the Division of Public Health Sciences at Washington University School of Medicine and she was promoted to an Associate Professor of Surgery in 2022.
 Her research explores the complex interplay among social, behavioral, and genetic factors, and their subsequent implications for population health and health disparities.
 Erin is also developing new lines of research that will examine the impact of emerging precision medicine & genetic counseling approaches on the health and well-being of medically underserved populations.
 She is thrilled to serve as Assistant Director and Research Coordinator for the program, and looks forward to involving genetic counseling students in her research.
 More information about Erin’s research activities can be found on her faculty website.

 Erin is an active member of the NSGC having served in leadership positions for regional conferences and national short courses prior to obtaining her PhD.
 From 2016-2021, she served on the Jane Engelberg Memorial Fellowship Advisory Group which supports the professional development of genetic counselors and students via research grant funding.
 Reflecting her public health training and clinical interests, Erin is also a member of the Interdisciplinary Association for Population Health Science and the American Association for Cancer Research.